rholberton/sjstorymap/README.md

 # sjstorymap
-Repo for the San Jose Story Map created by SJSU studeets &amp; Faculty
+Repo for the San Jose Story Map created by SJSU students &amp; Faculty